-Many UWM employees who have been working remotely are planning to return to their offices in the coming months.
-To ensure a smooth return to work on-campus, we suggest each returning employee set aside some time to check that their on-campus technology is ready to use.
-Some recommended steps and common issues are outlined below:Log into your on-campus computer
+To ensure a smooth return to work after summer/winter break or extended absences, we suggest returning employees set aside time to check that their technology is ready to use.
+Some recommended steps and common issues are outlined below:Log into your computer

-If you plan to use an on-campus computer that has not been used for a while, start by turning the computer on and trying to sign in.
+If you plan to use a computer that has not been used for a while, start by turning the computer on and signing in.
 If you have problems with this, please contact the UWM Help Desk.
 Common issues include:

 - Forgot or changed password: Some devices, especially older Apple computers, may need a little extra help to get passwords in sync.